2006 Hawaii Warriors football team: UNLV

+Boise State

 Jared Zabransky threw for 273 yards and three touchdowns and Ian Johnson ran for 178 yards and two scores as Boise State defeated Hawaii 41–34.

 The Broncos (4–0) won the Western Athletic Conference opener for both teams for their 48th win in their 50 games on their home blue turf.

 Hawaii (1–2) trailed by 18 points in the second quarter, but closed to 34–27 early in the fourth on Colt Brennan's 14-yard pass to Davone Bess on fourth down.
 After Hawaii botched an extra point try in the second quarter, Orlando Scandrick came up with the ball in the ensuing scramble and went 88 yards for a two-point defensive conversion, repeating a feat he accomplished last season at Hawaii that gave the Broncos the final margin in that wild 44–41 win.

 Brennan completed 25 of 36 passes for 388 yards and five touchdowns and an interception.
 But he also fumbled as Hawaii was driving in the fourth quarter for the tie, and Boise State's Gerald Alexander recovered.

 Had Hawaii not had so many miscues in the kicking game, Hawaii would have had the opportunity to win the game.

 Boise State had 515 total offensive yards to Hawaii's 476.
 Boise had 308 yards of offense in the first half, 150 rushing and 158 passing.
 Hawaii had 267 total yards in the first half, 232 on passing.